The “Political” Grief of Living in 2025 As a Person Who Cares About Others

 • I will stumble and learn.
 I know I will make mistakes.
 When I do, I promise to be open to feedback, to take accountability for my actions, and to learn and grow from those experiences.
 My intention will always be to do better.

 • I will move with empathy and compassion.
 At the core of my commitment is a deep desire to understand and connect with the humanity of every individual.
-I will strive to approach all interactions with empathy and to let compassion guide my actions.
+I will approach all interactions with empathy, curiosity and compassion.

 Previous